MicrosoftDocs/azure-docs/articles/azure-monitor/app/live-stream.md

 ## Secure the control channel

 > [!NOTE]
-> Can only set up an authenticated channel using code base monitoring.
-Cannot authenticate servers using codeless attach.
+> Currently, you can only set up an authenticated channel using code base monitoring and cannot authenticate servers using codeless attach.

 The custom filters criteria you specify are sent back to the Live Metrics component in the Application Insights SDK.
 The filters could potentially contain sensitive information such as customerIDs.
 You can make the channel secure with a secret API key in addition to the instrumentation key.
 ### Create an API Key